 - computation to set 3D focal points for all lights in unison and individually

-- tools to setup and modify paths to create animations; lights will follow animated point on path
+- tools to set up and modify paths to create animations; lights will follow the animated point on a path

-- combination with a motion tracking input device; detect persons on stage and automatically focus lights on target
+- combination with a motion-tracking input device; detect persons on stage and automatically focus lights on a target

 To program this software, we had to use the open-source framework Cinder.
 It is a free library based upon C++ for creative projects in this field.
 Although this was pretty new to me, we were able to fulfill all requirements in a group effort.